W3cubDocs

 Value

-The value can be of any type.
+The value of cause can be of any type.
 You should not make assumptions that the error you caught has an Error as its cause, in the same way that you cannot be sure the variable bound in the catch statement is an Error either.
 The "Providing structured data as the error cause" example below shows a case where a non-error is deliberately provided as the cause.

 Examples